mistadikay/react-workshop/README.md

 #### 1. React: up and running

-*Theory:* **Time To React.
-Why React is a game changer in UI-development** — I will tell you why React is such a huge step forward and then give you the basic idea of how it works.
+**Theory:** *Time To React.
+Why React is a game changer in UI-development*

+I will tell you why React is such a huge step forward and then give you the basic idea of how it works.

+**Practice:** *Create basic React application*

-*Practice:* **Create basic React application** — we'll use static assets from `html` folder to turn them into a small React-application.
+We'll use static assets from `html` folder to turn them into a small React-application.

 #### 2. Style isolation and testing

-*Theory:* **React ♥️ BEM.
-Using BEM in React ecosystem** — I'll give you the overview of style isolating in React applications including css-modules, inline-styles and BEM.
+**Theory:** *React ♥️ BEM.
+Using BEM in React ecosystem*

+I'll give you the overview of style isolating in React applications including css-modules, inline-styles and BEM.
 Then I'll tell you why we chose BEM and how we work with it in React.

-*Practice:* **Refactor styles and write some tests** — we'll refactor styles from the application we built in the first part with BEM and then write a couple of tests for our React components.
+**Practice:** *Refactor styles and write some tests*

+We'll refactor styles from the application we built in the first part with BEM and then write a couple of tests for our React components.

 #### 3. Data management

-*Theory:* **Go With The Flow.
-An Introduction to data management in React applications** — we will discuss how you can manage the data in your React applications depending on your needs, the size of the app, etc.
+**Theory:** *Go With The Flow.
+An Introduction to data management in React applications*

+We will discuss how you can manage the data in your React applications depending on your needs, the size of the app, etc.

-*Practice:* **Use Redux for application state** — we'll add Redux into our application, try some Redux middleware, divide some components into container and presentational and wrap it up with some performance optimization techniques.
+**Practice:** *Use Redux for application state*

+We'll add Redux into our application, try some Redux middleware, divide some components into container and presentational and wrap it up with some performance optimization techniques.

 ### What about GraphQL, Relay, server-side rendering?